-Chlorine dose remained at 1.6 mg/L. CT was met each day in November, as well as every day for the last year.
+Chlorine dose was lowered to 1.3 mg/L in November where it currently remains for December.
+CT was met each day in December, as well as every day for the last year.

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
 MWRA's target for distribution system pH is 9.3 and alkalinity is 40 mg/l.
 Per DEP requirements, daily samples from Carroll Water Treatment Plant (CWTP) Fin B site have a minimum compliance level of 8.9 for pH and 37 mg/L for alkalinity.
 In addition, quarterly samples from 27 distribution system taps have a minimum compliance level of 8.8 for pH and 37 mg/L for alkalinity.
 For no more than nine days in a sixmonth period may results be below these levels.
 Quality Assurance and operator staff test pH and alkalinity daily at CWTP Fin B. Distribution system samples are collected during March, June, September, and December.
-In November and over the past six-months, no sample results were below the target levels.
+Distribution system samples were collected on December 11, 2007.
+Distribution system sample pH ranged from 9.4 to 9.8 and alkalinity ranged from 41 to 43 mg/L. In December and over the past six-months, no sample results were below the target levels.

-Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program November 2007
+Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program December 2007